Animals Struggle To Survive At Abandoned Spanish Zoo

 He further added that he had no idea if the animals were being fed properly, and a look at their pictures suggests otherwise.
 He also said that activists in Spain are urging the government to build a safe sanctuary for animals who are abandoned by zoos so that circuses cannot use and exploit them.

-As the news went viral on social media, people expressed their anger and condemnation by using strong words, such as “awful,” extremely shameful,” and “the owners are demons.”
+As the news went viral on social media, people expressed their anger and condemnation by using strong words, such as “awful,” “extremely shameful,” and “the owners are demons.”
 Others offered their monetary help and assistance to rescue the poor creatures.

 Animals are left to die at abandoned Spanish zoo https://t.co/spiyHg8GuQ